anuket-project/anuket-specifications/CONTRIBUTING.md

 <a name="issues"></a>
 ### Issues

-- Issues must be correctly tagged with the correct labels and Milestone by the sub-project lead.
 - Title needs to be in the following format [SPx Chx] (if applicable).
   - SPx: The name of the sub-project it is targeting.
   - Chx: The name of the chapter it is targeting (if applicable).
 - Upon Creation, Issues must be correctly set with the correct **Project Name**.
   - Project Name = Sub-project name.
 - Issues must be correctly set with the right labels and Milestone by the sub-project lead.